val-town/val-town-blog/src/content/blog/api-token-scopes.md

 We're adding more granular permissions to our API tokens and changing some of the default behavior of our platform to keep things more secure.

-We're introducing read and read/write scopes for five key resources: `vals`, `blob`, `user`, `sqlite`, `email`.
+We're introducing read and read/write scopes for five key resources: `val`, `blob`, `user`, `sqlite`, `email`.
 You can browse our API docs to see how these resources are accessed today: https://docs.val.town/openapi.